Home

 Ear Infections

 Dog ear infections, especially when spread to the middle or inner ear, can be extremely painful.
 Usually the dog will shake his head violently and will scratch the affected ear incessantly.
 He may also rub his head against the wall or furniture.
-Read more about dog ear infections here.

 Eye Problems

 Eye problems, such as ocular infections, ulceration of the cornea, glaucoma, etc., can be another source of pain and discomfort for our dogs.
 Dogs with eye problems usually will consistently scratch the affected eye with their hind leg.
-Alternatively, they will rub their eye against the bed, carpet, furniture, etc. Read more about dog eye problems here.

 Headaches

-Dog Pain Yes - dogs suffer from headaches too!
-They may develop nervous migrane or the headache may be as a result of a tumor.
 Usually a dog suffering from headache has a fixed stare, or he may have his eyes closed.
-He will shake his head lightly and repeatedly from side to side and may scratch his head against the legs.
+He will shake his head lightly and repeatedly from side to side, he may scratch his head, or rub his head against furniture or on the rug.

 Dental and Gum Problems